arduino/ArduinoCore-mbed/README.md

 The repository contains the Arduino APIs and IDE integration files targeting a generic mbed-enabled board

+## FAQ
+### Source-Code Level Debugging
+**Question**: "I want to debug my ArduinoCore-mbed based sketch using traditional debugging tools, i.e. gdb via SWD interface.
+However, the debugger is unable to locate the sources for all files, particular the mbed-os files."

+**Answer**: This is due to the fact that we pre-compile the mbed-os code into a static library `libmbed.a`.
+Information on how to recompile `libmbed.a` for source code debugging can be found [here](#recompiling-libmbed-with-source-level-debug-support).

 ## Installation

 ### Clone the repository in `$sketchbook/hardware/arduino-git`